eLTER-RI/metadata-schemas/docs/new_docs/elter_model/descriptions.md

 {
   "descriptions": {
     "type": "array",
+    "label": "Descriptions",
     "items": {
       "type": "object",
       "properties": {
         "description": {
           "type": "string",
-          "required": true
+          "label": "Description",
+          "tooltip": "The more elaborate description of the resource.
+Focus on a content description that makes it easy for others to find, and to interpret its relevance.", "required": true
         },
         "language": {